WordPress.org vs WordPress.com: A Candid Face-off!

 1. Freedom to use customized themes

 Self-hosted WordPress allows the web designer or any user to choose from as many themes as available on the web – whether free, paid or customized!
 No doubt, there are free themes available.
-However, those designed using theme builder software TemplateToaster are a cut above the rest being high-on-performance and aesthetically strong.
+However, those designed using website maker software TemplateToaster are a cut above the rest being high-on-performance and aesthetically strong.
 Flexibility in design option gives you the superpower of adding a personal touch to your WordPress themes – Made by you, only for your website!

 2. Endless custom plugins